benedictfoo/blog-preview-card/README.md

 ---

-Centered "main", with card component "article" with: "image" and category "button" and date "time" and "h1" and "p", and "footer" with: profile "figure" with "image" and name "figcaption".
+Centered "main", with card component "article" with: "image" and category "anchor" and date "time" and "h1" and "p", and "footer" with: profile "figure" with "image" and name "figcaption".